arquivo/arquivo404/README.md

 ## Request Methods

 The Arquivo404 script exports a globally scoped variable: `ARQUIVO_NOT_FOUND_404`.
-This object gives the developer methods to configure and costumize how arquivo404 searches for the missing web page and how it displays the archived page to the user.
+This object gives the developer methods to configure and costumize how arquivo404 searches for the missing URL and how it displays the web-archived content to the user.

 | Method | Description | Arguments | Example |
 | -- | -- | -- | -- |